curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 ```
 (LSB) 0 == Use Compiler Directive (Undefined right now, keep it as 0)
-      1 -+ 1 | Align to this X pos of prev char,
+      1 -, 1 = Align to this X pos of prev char,
-      1  | 2 | only valid if write-on-top is 1
+      1  | 2 = only valid if write-on-top is 1
-      1  | 4 | and is centre-aligned and non-zero
+      1  | 4 = and is centre-aligned and non-zero
-      1 -+ 8 | (if this is zero, floorOf(width/2) will be used instead)
+      1 -' 8 = (if this is zero, floorOf(width/2) will be used instead)
-      0 -+ 0 Align  1 Align  0 Align   1 Align before
+      0 -, 0 Align  1 Align  0 Align   1 Align before
-      1 -+ 0 left   0 right  1 centre  1 the glyph
+      1 -' 0 left   0 right  1 centre  1 the glyph
-      1 == write-on-top, usually it's diatritics but some are not (e.g. devanagari vowel sign O)
+      1 == write-on-top, usually it's diatritics but not always (e.g. devanagari vowel sign O)
-      1 == 0 Stack  1 Stack  0 Before  1 Up &
+      1 -, 0 Stack  1 Stack  0 Before  1 Up &
-(MSB) 0 == 0 up     0 down   1 &After  1 Down (e.g. U+0C48)
+(MSB) 0 -' 0 up     0 down   1 &After  1 Down (e.g. U+0C48)
 ```

 #### Stack Up/Down